ifesdjeen/ifesdjeen.github.com/articles/lockless_concurrency.md

 [Cassandra](https://github.com/apache/cassandra),
 [Reactor](https://github.com/reactor/reactor) and many others.
-Examples include `Streams`, `Async I/O`, `Channels`, interesting non-mainstream Data Structures such as skip lists, snapshottable data structures and more.
+Examples include `Streams`, `Async I/O`, `Channels`, interesting non-mainstream Data Structures such as skip lists, snapshotable data structures and more.

 I'll try my best not to go into nitty-gritty details and keeping it